techcnet/LoginFailNotifier/README.md

 # Login fail notifier for ProcessWire

 This module for ProcessWire sends a notification email for each failed login attempt.
 Similar modules exists already in the module directory of ProcessWire.
-However, this module is intended to notify, even if specified user doesn't exist.
+However, this module is designed to notify, even if specified user doesn't exist.

 !["Screenshot showing the module settings"](https://tech-c.net/site/assets/files/1197/screenshot.jpg)